LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-28-rejection-sampling.md

 And that's the basic idea of [Rejection Sampling](https://en.wikipedia.org/wiki/Rejection_sampling).

-This base form is obviously extremely inefficient at producing exact representative samples as opposed to Inverse Transform Sampling.
-However, it is easier to implement for multi-dimensional distributions and when you can't rigorously normalise the PDF (either due to dimensionality or stability).
-The only requirement is that you have some $$M$$ such that $$PDF(x)<M*f(x)$$ where $$g(x)$$ is your proposal distribution (so far, a uniform distribution which is just a constant value) for all $$x$$.
-In the previous case $$M=1$$, but we could also have used 2 or anything higher if we wanted, it would just be less efficient as we would be wasting more samples.
+This base form is obviously extremely inefficient at producing exact representative samples, as opposed to Inverse Transform Sampling.
+However, it is easier to implement for **multi-dimensional distributions** and when you can't rigorously normalize the PDF (either due to dimensionality or stability).
+The only requirement is that you have some $$M$$ such that $$PDF(x)<M\cdot f(x)$$ where $$g(x)$$ is your proposal distribution (so far, a uniform distribution which is just a constant value) for all $$x$$.
+In the previous case, $$M=1$$, but we could also have used 2 or anything higher if we wanted; it would just be less efficient as we would be wasting more samples.

 <div style="text-align: center;">
   <img